Wolfe Research lifts PPL Corporation [PPL] price estimate. Who else is bullish?

 Louisville Gas and Electric Company, Kentucky Utilities Company and more than a dozen parties to the utilities’ current rate review, have reached an agreement that helps the utilities continue to provide safe and reliable energy at some of the lowest costs in the nation.
 The agreement was filed with the Kentucky Public Service Commission for their consideration in resolving the review.

-PPL Corporation stock has also gained 2.51% of its value over the past 7 days.
-However, PPL stock has inclined by 5.33% in the 3 months of the year.
-Over the past six months meanwhile, it has gained 6.09% and gained 4.47% year-on date.
+Over the last 12 months, PPL stock rose by 14.48%.
+The one-year PPL Corporation stock forecast points to a potential upside of 6.32.
+The average equity rating for PPL stock is currently 2.50, trading closer to a bullish pattern in the stock market.

-The market cap for PPL stock reached $22.55 billion, with 768.85 million shares outstanding and 767.88 million shares in the current float.
-Compared to the average trading volume of 5.45M shares, PPL reached a trading volume of 5793211 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $22.29 billion, with 768.85 million shares outstanding and 767.88 million shares in the current float.
+Compared to the average trading volume of 5.51M shares, PPL stock reached a trading volume of 5822272 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Wolfe Research have made an estimate for PPL Corporation shares, keeping their opinion on the stock as Peer Perform, with their previous recommendation back on March 09, 2021.
 The new note on the price target was released on November 30, 2020, representing the official price target for PPL Corporation stock.